lightning-js/blits-example-app/README.md

 To get started with BackstopJS, follow these steps:

 1. Run the App via the command: `npm run start:test` or `NODE_ENV=testing npm run dev`
-2. Run `npm test` to test the App against the reference bitmaps.
+2. Run `npm run test:backstopjs` to test the App against the reference bitmaps.

 > Note: To ensure consistency regarding the performance of the app while creating the reference bitmaps or running the tests, `asyncCaptureLimit` should be set to `1` in the `backstop.cjs` file.
 This will ensure that the tests are run sequentially and not in parallel (so concurrency won't affect the performance of the app).